Introduction to Displayr 3: Creating Tables, Charts, and Other Visualizations

 Filtering tables and charts

 Once you have created a table or a chart it is often useful to redo it with a subset of the data.
 As an example, you may want to show only the data from Texas.
-The most straightforward way to do this is to click on the table and chart and press Home > Filter, or, if no filters exist, Home > New Filter.
+The most straightforward way to do this is to click on the table or chart and apply a filter via Inputs > FILTERS & WEIGHT > Filter(s), or, if no filters exist, click the adjacent New button.

 Creating novel visualizations